 - G. Richard Tucker, Paul Mellon University Professor of Applied Linguistics, Carnegie Mellon University

-John Edwards has written a plethora of outstanding journal articles, and several exceptional books-my favourite, to date, being his wonderful "Multilingualism"(1994).
-This has now changed: "Language and Diversity in the classroom" is my new favourite, and I am delighted to recommend it most highly.
+John Edwards has written a plethora of outstanding journal articles, and several exceptional books-my favourite, to date, being his wonderful Multilingualism(1994).
+This has now changed: Language and Diversity in the classroom is my new favourite, and I am delighted to recommend it most highly.

 - Language Problems and Language Planning 34:3

 This volume provides a comprehensive background on research on sociolinguistic and cultural variation in the classroom and the linguistic behavior of speakers of nonstandard dialects and foreign languages.
 Edward’s voice is distinct and his conviction is clear throughout the book.
 This volume is appropriate for in-service or preservice teachers; it is particularly relevant for training programs in language arts, second or foreign language teaching, and bilingual or multicultural education.

 - Studies in Second Language Acquisition, 2011, 33, 481-485

-The author claims-quite rightly-that this is a "comprehensive and jargon free" survey of those linguistic issues which have educational components or ramifications.
+The author claims-quite rightly-that this is a comprehensive and jargon free survey of those linguistic issues which have educational components or ramifications.
 It is both a scholarly and brave piece of work, since Edwards does not hesitate to attack certain 'politically correct' approaches to the topic, where these can be shown to render no service to the groups referred to; he also attacks the use of inflated language, unproven statements along with the use of theories inappropriate to the subject (discourse analysis comes out particularly badly in this respect).